dunnker/AnimalHurted/README.md

 # AutoPets
 A card game where pets fight to the death
+This project is in pre-alpha stage